canalplus/rx-player/doc/api/plugins.md

 /**
  * @param {Object} representation - The Representation object, as defined in
  * the documentation linked bellow [1]
- * @param {Object} infos - supplementary informations about the given
+ * @param {Object} infos - supplementary information about the given
  * Representation.
  * @returns {boolean}
  */